 Initiation of Prescribing:

 Once all the required information has been received, the student will need an initial evaluation at HPU Student Health Services with one of our providers.
-These appointments are provided on a walk-in basis.
+These appointments can be scheduled by calling or stopping by Student Health Services.
 Our medical providers will perform a brief exam including taking blood pressure and weight, and if appropriate prescribe a written 30 day supply of medication.
 Follow up evaluations are required every 6 months.
 We can forward documentation of these visits to the outside primary medical provider upon request.

 It is the student’s responsibility to take the written prescription to a local pharmacy to have filled.
 Controlled substances cannot be faxed to local pharmacies, and they cannot be delivered to Student Health Services by Deep River Drug.